The Singing Bee (Philippine game show): Showdown

 This follows a similar format to the first round, but instead of singing a line, the contestant is required to sing the entire chorus without mistakes from the song performed.
 If both are correct or incorrect (sometimes after two rounds), then they go to a tiebreaker, where they are given the year and the name of the performer and the first person to buzz in will be given the option of playing that round or passing it to the other player.
 If the singer is correct, he/she win.
 Otherwise the other contestant wins.

 The winner moves on to the "Final Countdown".

 House singers

 Since the show's inception, house singers provide the main vocals of the songs throughout the show.
 By the end of season two, the main house singers were referred to as the "Songbees".
 As of season six, none of the original Songbees remain.
 Five finalists from season one of The Voice of the Philippines are the current Songbees including Isabella Fabregas, Jessica Reynoso, Penelope Matanguihan, Maki Ricafort and Yuki Ito.
-As of January 4, 2014 episode, another The Voice of the Philippines finalist, Stan Perfecto, joined the sixth Songbees and on January 11, 2014 another one of The Voice of the Philippines finalist, Dan Billano joined the seventh Songbees.
+As of January 4, 2014 episode, another The Voice of the Philippines finalist, Stan Perfecto, joined the sixth Songbees and on January 11, 2014, another one of The Voice of the Philippines finalist, Dan Billano joined the seventh Songbees.
+In September 2014, Isabella Fabregas left the show to join the band "Victory Worship".